yanisdib/yanisdib/README.md

-- 👋 Hi
+- 👋 Hello!
+I'm Yanis DIB.
-- 👀 Currently working as a software engineer at Capgemini
+- 👀 Jr. Software Engineer @Capgemini
 <!-- 💞️ I’m looking to collaborate on Open Source projects --->
-- 📫 How to reach me : contact[at]yanisdib.com
+- 📫 contact[at]yanisdib.com
-- 🐤 twitter.com/yanisdib
+- 🐤 linkedin here

 <!---
 yanisdib/yanisdib is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.